jina-ai/clip-as-service/docs/user-guides/client.md

 - Batching: large requests are segmented into small batches and send in a stream.
 - Low memory footprint: only load data when needed.
 - Sync/async interface: provide `async` interface that can be easily integrated into other asynchronous system.
-- Auto-detect images and texts input.
+- Auto-detect images and text input.
 - Support gRPC, HTTP, Websocket protocols with their TLS counterparts.

-This chapter introduces the usages of `clip_client`.

 ```{tip}
 You will need to install `clip_client` first in Python 3.7+: `pip install clip-client`.